konfiger/konfiger-jvm/docs/index.md

 | public double getDouble(String key, double fallbackValue)   | Get a value as Double, the second(Double) parameter is optional if it is specified it is returned if the key does not exist, if the second parameter is not specified `0.0` will be returned.
 When trying to cast the value to Double if an error occur an exception will be thrown except if error tolerance is set to true then `0.0` will be returned. use `errorTolerance(Boolean)` to set the konfiger object error tolerancy.
 | public String remove(int index)           | Remove a key value entry at a particular index.
 Returns the value of the entry that was removed.
 | public String remove(String key)           | Remove a key value entry using the entry Key.
 Returns the value of the entry that was removed.
-| public void appendString(String rawString) throws IOException, InvalidEntryException          | Append new data to the konfiger from a string, the new string delimiter and separator must be the same with the current konfigure delimiter and separator, if it not the same use the `setDelimiter` and `setSeparator` to change the konfiger separator and delimiter to the new file separator and delimiter.
+| public void appendString(String rawString)          | Append new data to the konfiger from a string, the new string delimiter and separator must be the same with the current konfigure delimiter and separator, if it not the same use the `setDelimiter` and `setSeparator` to change the konfiger separator and delimiter to the new file separator and delimiter.
 If the Konfiger is initialized with lazy loading all the data will be loaded before the entries from the new string is added.
-| public void appendFile(File file) throws IOException, InvalidEntryException          | Read new datas from the file path and append, the new file delimiter and separator must be the same with the current konfigure delimiter and separator, if it not the same use the `setDelimiter` and `setSeparator` to change the konfiger separator and delimiter to the new file separator and delimiter.
+| public void appendFile(File file)          | Read new datas from the file path and append, the new file delimiter and separator must be the same with the current konfigure delimiter and separator, if it not the same use the `setDelimiter` and `setSeparator` to change the konfiger separator and delimiter to the new file separator and delimiter.
 If the Konfiger is initialized with lazy loading all the data will be loaded before the entries from the new string is added.
-| public void appendString(String rawString, char delimiter, char separator) throws IOException, InvalidEntryException          | Append new data to the konfiger from a string.
+| public void appendString(String rawString, char delimiter, char separator)          | Append new data to the konfiger from a string.
 If the Konfiger is initialized with lazy loading all the data will be loaded before the entries from the new string is added.
-| public void appendFile(File file, char delimiter, char separator) throws IOException, InvalidEntryException          | Read new datas from the file path and append.
+| public void appendFile(File file, char delimiter, char separator)          | Read new datas from the file path and append.
 If the Konfiger is initialized with lazy loading all the data will be loaded before the entries from the new string is added.
 | public void save() throws FileNotFoundException, public void save(String filePath) throws FileNotFoundException         | Save the konfiger datas into a file.
 The argument filePath is optional if specified the entries is writtent to the filePath else the filePath used to initialize the Konfiger object is used and if the Konfiger is initialized `fromString` and the filePath is not specified an exception is thrown.
 This does not clear the already added entries.
 | public char getSeperator()           | Get separator char that seperate the key value entry, default is `\n`.
 | public char getDelimeter()           | Get delimiter char that seperated the key from it value, default is `=`.